15 Types of Small Business Advisors

 • Compliance (for banks, governments, and companies working with security agencies)

-IT advisors are often former CTOs or VPs of technology who transitioned to consulting, enjoying the variety of working with multiple clients at a time.
+To put it simply, IT advisors are often former CTOs or VPs of technology who transitioned to consulting, enjoying the variety of working with multiple clients at a time.

 Some of them profile in a specific area of work – such as facilitating technical teams’ preselection and recruitment process or facilitating a company to outsource a complex product (by contracting the right agency).